K-MOHANAKRISHNA/Attendance-Tracking-System/README.md

 ## Project Description
-Python application that automatically scans attendance with a laser scanner, separates data for colleges, and sends it to the appropriate emails with date, time, and training info.
+Python application that automatically scans attendance with a laser scanner, separates data for colleges, and sends it to the appropriate emails with date, time, and training info.Program set up in Docker on Linux.
+Key skills: Python, Docker, Kali Linux.

 ## Team Members